 Turns out mixing your homemade chalk paint is super easy!
 And I’ll share with you a recipe that will guarantee full coverage with one coat.

-So I got right to work and started by getting all supplies necessary.
+So I got right to work and started by getting all the supplies necessary.

 Supplies for Homemade Chalk Paint

-- Paint (I used several colours stained varnish 2in1 from swingcolor to mix my very own blue/grey hue)
+- Paint (I used several colors stained varnish 2in1 from swingcolor to mix my very own blue/grey hue)